zhouti34/zhouti34/README.md

-- 👋 Hi, I’m @zhouti34
+- 👋 Hi, I’m
-- 👀 I’m interested in coding
+- 👀 I’m interested in
-- 🌱 I’m currently learning bioinformatics
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me

 <!---